carpentries-incubator/ML_with_AWS_SageMaker/episodes/Interacting-with-code-repo.md

 5. **Add and commit the `.gitignore` file**:

-    Add and commit the updated `.gitignore` file to ensure it’s applied across the repository.
+    Add and commit the updated `.gitignore` file to ensure it's applied across the repository.

     ```python
     !git add .gitignore